elipapa/markdown-cv/index.md

 `2018` __Hackathon: Hacking for Humanity__
 - Designed, coded and implemented a fully functional modern website with database utilizing knowledge of both front-end and back-end
-- Implemented Google Maps API to provide an interactive map with search tools.
+- Implemented Google Maps API to provide an interactive map with search tools